Welcome to Emmanuel Church!

 "Dear Lord, how we’ve waited for this vacation, and now it’s finally here.
 Thank You, Lord, for the opportunity to take a break from our daily routines and to replenish our minds, bodies and souls so they we may better serve You.
 Sometimes our expectations for vacations are unrealistic,, and we find ourselves disappointed when things don’t go our way.
 Help us not to worry about having the ‘perfect’ vaction but to relax and enjoy every moment, whatever it may bring.
 We are grateful for the joys that await us-whether they be the beauty of your creation, recreation with family or friends, or peace and solitude.
 Watch over us and protect us as we travel, and brings us safely home again-refreshed and renewed.
 Amen."

-Here's the news you've been waiting for: Emmanuel's annual Jumble Sale (a.k.a. rummage sale) will take place on Saturday, August 16 from 8 a.m. to 1 p.m.
+Emmanuel's annual Jumble Sale (a.k.a. rummage sale) will take place on Saturday, August 16, from 8 a.m. to 1 p.m.
 Now's the time to inspect your cabinets, closets, and cupboards for your former treasures that someone else may want or need.
 Please, NO clothing, coffee mugs, or television sets.
 If you donate bed linens or tablecloths, please attach a tag or label indicating size.
-Our dedicated volunteers will accept donations for sale on Friday, August 15 from 8 a.m. until 12 noon.
+Our dedicated volunteers will accept donations for sale on Friday, August 15, from 8 a.m. until 12 noon.
 We will be open for business at 8 a.m. the next day.
-If you have questions or need help in getting your items to the church, please contact Nancy Dick at 410-778-0811 or 410-708-0824 after August 1.
+If you have questions or need help in getting your items to the church, please contact Nancy Dick at 410-778-0811 or 410-708-0824.

 THE SEARCH FOR COFFEE HOUR HOSTS CONTINUES

-Our Coffee Hour Coordinators, Craig and Andy Jackson, are continuing to search for help in hosting this important ministry in the coming months.
-Coffee Hour gives us a chance to socialize with fellow parishioners, to welcome visitors and to learn about upcoming events.
-There are plenty of opportunities to host in August, September, and the months beyond.
+Our Coffee Hour Coordinators, Craig and Andy Jackson, continue to search for help in hosting this important ministry.
+Our abundant thanks go to all those who have responded to this invitation, but many opportunities to host are available in September, October, and the months beyond.
 To volunteer, sign up on the schedule posted on the bulletin board near the kitchen.
-If hosting by yourself seems overwhelming, please consider joining forces with a friend or friends to host.
 For more information, call Craig at 443-480-0790 or Andy at 443-480-2484.

 Events next week: